onionmk2/OnlyFieldColorizer/readme.md

 It uses the Roslyn APIs to highlight the following syntax types in distinctive colors to make them easily recognizable.

+To change the colols use the regular Visual Studio "Font and Colors" Options.
+Look for `Semantic *` in the "Display items".

 * Class fields
 * Enum fields
 * Static methods